-Conveniently situated at the Valenti Ranch in beautiful Rancho Santa Fe, California (located in North County, San Diego), we are able to offer our non-profit services to the greater San Diego, Orange, Riverside and Los Angeles County communities.
+In late August, 2014, Pegasus Rising relocated from its original Rancho Santa Fe location to the Lake Wohlford Escondido area in North County, San Diego where we are able to offer our non-profit services to the greater San Diego, Orange, Riverside and Los Angeles County communities.

 Equine Assisted Experiential Health Therapy Programs

 Our Equine Assisted Experiential Health Therapy (EAT) program is specifically designed to provide assistance to our U.S. military personnel, as well as their families, in readjusting back into their family and civilian lives.
 Many of our returning service members are being diagnosed with Post-Traumatic Stress Disorder (PTSD) and/or Traumatic Brain Injury (TBI) and our program can definitely help heal these service members too.
 By interacting with our herd as equals, without any form of domination, our program helps military personnel reconnect with their civilian lives in a natural and fun way.
 Click here to learn more about the organizations and individuals that provide inspiration and support for EAT.